22 Most Beautiful Lakes in Quebec

 15. Lake Mistassini

 Several river tributaries flow into Lake Mistassini.
 Dense evergreen forests of birch, spruce, and fir complete the scene.
-It's also a great spot for blueberry picking.

 16. Lake Abitibi

-Lake Abitibi is the second-largest lake in Quebec, Canada, and is a UNESCO Biosphere Reserve.
-It is located in the Lake Abitibi Islands Provincial Park.
+Lake Abitibi is on the border between Quebec and Ontario.
 While there are no other activities here, the lake's scenic beauty is worth the visit.

 17. Pipmuacan Reservoir